lyoungblood/realtime-web-analytics-workshop/module-3/README.md

 ## Introduction

 In this module, which builds on our previous modules, you will start with realtime metric data that is being inserted into a DynamoDB table by our Kinesis Data Analytics application.
-You'll learn how to capture the table activity with ([DynamoDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html)).
-Once the stream has been created, you'll create a Lambda function that subscribes to the DynamoDB stream and processes the data change events, publishing them as ([CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html)) using ([PutMetricData](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutMetricData.html)).
-Finally, after the CloudWatch Metrics are published, we'll visualize the data by creating a ([CloudWatch Dashboard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html)).
+You'll learn how to capture the table activity with [DynamoDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html).
+Once the stream has been created, you'll create a Lambda function that subscribes to the DynamoDB stream and processes the data change events, publishing them as [CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) using [PutMetricData](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutMetricData.html).
+Finally, after the CloudWatch Metrics are published, we'll visualize the data by creating a [CloudWatch Dashboard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html).

 ## Architecture Overview